VirgilSecurity/virgil-sdk-x/docs/objectivec/guides/virgil-key/exporting-key.md

 This guide shows how to export a **Virgil Key** to the string representation.

-Set up your project environment before you begin to export a Virgil Key, with the [getting started](/docs/objectivec/guides/configuration/client.md) guide.
+Before you begin to export a Virgil Key, set up your project environment with the [getting started](/docs/objectivec/guides/configuration/client.md) guide.

-In order to export the Virgil Key:
+To export the Virgil Key:

 - Initialize **Virgil SDK**